Explains the aim of the socio-economic duty, who it will apply to and how it will work.

 When will the duty commence?

-Although the Deputy Minister and Chief Whip indicated that the duty was to be commenced on the 29 September, the Welsh Government has reprioritised its business to reflect the unprecedented nature of the Coronavirus (COVID 19) crisis.
-Therefore, further information on this date will be communicated when known.
+Although the Deputy Minister and Chief Whip indicated that the duty was to be commenced on the 29 September 2020, the Welsh Government has reprioritised its business to reflect the unprecedented nature of the Coronavirus (COVID 19) crisis.
+Therefore, a revised date for the duty has been agreed.
+The duty will now come into force on the 31 March 2021.

 The duty will be a key mechanism in supporting the most vulnerable in our society and something which will be extremely important when we recover from the current crisis.